omidarmat/onLearn/react.md

 > Always keep in mind: Both client and server components are initially rendered on the server when SSR is used.
 From there on, as the app is interactive in the browser, server components only run on the actual web server, and client components only run on the actual client.

+## Different types of SSR: Static vs. Dynamic

+Remember that both server and client components are rendered on the server on the initial page render.
+But what would a framework like NextJS do in this picture?
+NextJS uses React and React DOM libraries to render each route one by one on the server.
+In other words, NextJS splits the rendering work by route (`/`, `/search`, `/product`).
+Each route can be rendered in a different way.
+Each route can be either **static** (also called pre-rendered) or **dynamic**.
+There is also a **Partial Pre-Rendering** (PPR) which mixes dynamic and static rendering in the same route.

+### Static

+In static rendering, the HTML for the route is generated at build time, which means that the markup is renderd when we run the `build` command in the NextJS app.
+So it is the developer who triggers the rendering.
+There is also a special flavor of static rendering which is called Incremental Static Regeneration, where the route is rendered periodically in the background, basically by re-fetching the route data from time to time.

+Static essentially means "rendered just once at build time".
+The idea behind this is that static pages are way faster.
+This is useful when the data for the route does not change very often, and most importantly, is not personalized to the user.
+For example, a `/product` page can be static, since it does need any data that belongs to or is generated by a user.

+On the other hand, dynamic rendering means that the HTML is generated at request time.
+In other words, the server renders a new version of the page for each request that hits the server.
+In this strategy, it is the user who triggers the rendering.
+This makes sense if the data for the route changes constantly, and if it is personalized to the user (e.g. shopping cart).
+Dynamic rendering is also necessary when a route requires information that depends on the request itself; for instance, the search params from the URL or a cookie or a header.

+By default, in NextJS all routes are rendered statically, even when the page component or another component in the tree fetches some data.
+It is only under certain conditions that NextJS will switch a route to dynamic rendering.

+As mentioned above static pages are beneficial for 2 reasons:

+1. They are pre-generated and don't need to be re-built for each request, which allows us to save time and resources.
+2. Static assets can easily be hosted easily on a CDN.
+This is automatically done when NextJS projects are deployed to Vercel.
+(On the other hand, each dynamic route, when deployed to Vercel, will auotmatically become a server-less function.)

+Finally, in certain situations where we have no personalized user data at all, all routes in the app might actually be static.
+In this case, the entire app can be exported as a static site, which is also called Static Site Generation (SSG).

 # NextJS

 There are 4 NextJS key ingredients: